Fall2018ComputerSystems/classRepo/EC_Assignment/README.md

 BFS gives you the shortest path from one node to all the other connected nodes.
 You will need to augment the algorithm above to record the path length ( # of levels) to each node you touch.

+## Reading in a graph representation
+One of the ways to represent the graph structure is using edge sets.
+A graph consists of nodes connected by the set of edges.
+In this assignment, you are given text files containing edge info.
+Each line contains edge represented by A, B meaning there’s an edge from node A to node B.

+For simplicity, we assume the length of all edges are the same (one unit).

+Sample edge file
+-    A, B
+-    B, C
+-    C, D
+-    D, A

 # Task 2: K-source Shortest Path
 Now you are given K source nodes.
 Find the shortest path from K nodes to all other nodes.
 For each source node, print out the path in an distance ordered list of “(node, distance from source)” pairs separated by commas.